 Overview

 Drake Hollow is a survival game, but its focus isn’t you versus the elements.
-It’s on caring for cute little plant creatures called Drakes, and they need your help to survive.
-If the task seems daunting alone, you can team up with up to three friends to care for the creatures.
+It’s about caring for cute little plant creatures called Drakes, and they need your help to survive.
+If that task seems daunting alone, you can team up with up to three friends to care for the creatures.

 Drakes are magical beings that can help you construct a base and grant you boons, but they need to eat, drink, and sleep to survive.
 The little things can also die of boredom, we have something in common there.